Logo of the The Poor Swiss

 Who is Neon not good for?

-Neon is not great if you often get cash since you cannot deposit it for free in your account.
-Neon is also not good if you want a joint account since they only have individual accounts.
-Finally, Neon is not great if you want make payments in an office since they are only digital.
+Neon is not great if you often get cash, since you cannot deposit it for free in your account.
+Finally, Neon is not great if you want to make payments in an office, since they are only digital.

 Neon Bank Summary